Appliances

 What's more, there are certain parts of a coffee machine that require more cleaning than others, says Joyce French, explaining: 'If you have a machine with a steamer, then it’s sensible to clean this after every use.
 Carefully blast a little steam through the spout and wipe over the arm with a clean cloth to prevent it clogging and building up with bacteria.

-'Leftover coffee grinds from bean to cup, traditional espresso and drip filter coffee machines should be removed after use as leaving them will encourage mould to grow.
-Manufacturers often recommend rinsing coffee makers through with water after use and it’s also a good idea to rinse any removable filters to prevent them clogging up too.
+'Leftover coffee grinds from bean to cup, traditional espresso and drip filter coffee machines should be removed after use as leaving them will encourage mold to grow.
+Manufacturers often recommend rinsing coffee makers through with water after use and it’s also a good idea to rinse any removable filters to prevent them from clogging up too.

 'Modern coffee makers such as single serve coffee makers and bean-to-cup machines usually have removable drip trays and baskets to help make cleaning easier.
 So, if you use your coffee maker every day, it’s a good idea to rinse or wash these daily to avoid spending time removing built-up dirt and stains.